 Under the current tier, the base salary plus the assigned bonuses or premium pay are used in developing both the benefit liability and the salary base for setting the City and the employee contribution rates.
-For the proposed tier, we have used only the base salary in developing the benefit liability.
-For comparison purposes, we have calculated a set of contribution rates assuming contributions would continue to be made on the base salary plus the assigned bonuses or premium pay.
+For the Proposed Tier #2, we have used only the base salary in developing the benefit liability for the DB plan and in developing the matching employer contribution for the DC plan.
+For comparison purposes, we have calculated a set of contribution rates for Proposed Tier #2 assuming contributions would continue to be made on the base salary plus the assigned bonuses or premium pay.
 This allows a consistent comparison with the contribution rates developed for the current plan.

-However, we are assuming that in practice, if the proposed tier is adopted, the City and the employee would be assessed contributions based on the base salary and no contributions would be assessed for the assigned bonuses or premium pay.
-The contribution rates developed using this assumption are also provided in Section 2B of this report.
+However, we are assuming that in practice, if the Proposed Tier #2 is adopted, the City and the employee would be assessed contributions based on the base salary and no contributions would be assessed for the assigned bonuses or premium pay.
+The contribution rates developed using this assumption for Proposed Tier #2 are also provided in Section 2B of this report.